Joint Replacement Surgery

 Minimally invasive joint replacement surgery can accomplish everything that a traditional replacement surgery does, but through smaller incisions.
 This kind of surgery promotes better outcomes and higher patient satisfaction.
 The advantages of minimally invasive procedures include:

 - Smaller incisions and scars, usually about 3-5 inches long (traditional incision is 12 inches)

 - Less damage to soft tissues, such as muscles and tendons

 - Shorter hospital stays

-Providence is dedicated to providing joint replacement with the best possible outcomes and the fastest return to a productive life.
-In keeping with this goal, the Orthopedics and Sports Medicine Institute at Providence offers a preoperative training class to help you learn more about your upcoming surgery and how to manage the recovery process.
+Providence is dedicated to providing joint replacements with the best possible outcomes and the fastest return to a productive life.
+In keeping with this goal, we offer a preoperative training class where you’ll learn what the surgery involves, how to prepare for surgery and what to expect after surgery.